leikareipa/rallysported-frontend/README.md

 To see why this happens, consider that the texture's *v* coordinate is derived from the polygon's height in screen space so that *v* equals 0 at the highest vertex and 1 at the lowest vertex; and the *u* coordinate from the length of each horizontal pixel span of the polygon on-screen so that *u* equals 0 at the left end of the span and 1 at the right end.

-# Project status
-RallySportED-js is currently in beta, with development occurring in sporadic increments.

-## System requirements
-A mouse and keyboard are required to operate the RallySportED-js UI.
-There are plans to implement a mobile-friendly UI, but no schedule exists for it at this time.

-As RallySportED-js uses a software 3d renderer, it requires a bit of extra CPU processing power compared to a normal web app.
-A mid-range desktop PC bought in the last five years or so combined with a well-optimized browser like Google Chrome should run it fine.

 # Authors and credits
 The principal author of RallySportED-js is the one-man Tarpeeksi Hyvae Soft (see on [GitHub](https://github.com/leikareipa) and the [Web](https://www.tarpeeksihyvaesoft.com)).